Gaotrees/caffe-doc/Solver-Prototxt.md

 ##### stepsize

 This parameter indicates how often (at some iteration count) that we should move onto the next "step" of training.
 This value is a positive integer.

+##### stepvalue

+This parameter indicates one of potentially many iteration counts that we should move onto the next "step" of training.
+This value is a positive integer.
+There are often more than one of these parameters present, each one indicated the next step iteration.

 ##### max_iter